bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 808 - Even money itself may prove of little use.
 You won’t know how to use it, because it is difficult to use money properly, particularly if you are unfamiliar with it.
 Money will make you liable to the dangerous temptations of drugs and alcohol, which are much more rewarding if you have been deprived of pleasure for a long period.
 Money will also make you a target for predators and psychopaths, who thrive on exploiting those who exist on the lower rungs of society.

+ - loc 808 - Even money itself may prove of little use.
+You won’t know how to use it, because it is difficult to use money properly, particularly if you are unfamiliar with it.
+Money will make you liable to the dangerous temptations of drugs and alcohol, which are much more rewarding if you have been deprived of pleasure for a long period.

  - loc 842 - I always ask my clinical clients first about sleep.
+Do they wake up in the morning at approximately the time the typical person wakes up, and at the same time every day?
+If the answer is no, fixing that is the first thing I recommend.
+It doesn’t matter so much if they go to bed at the same time each evening, but waking up at a consistent hour is a necessity.
+Anxiety and depression cannot be easily treated if the sufferer has unpredictable daily routines.
+The systems that mediate negative emotion are tightly tied to the properly cyclical circadian rhythms.

+ - loc 842 - always ask my clinical clients first about sleep.
 Do they wake up in the morning at approximately the time the typical person wakes up, and at the same time every day?
 If the answer is no, fixing that is the first thing I recommend.
 It doesn’t matter so much if they go to bed at the same time each evening, but waking up at a consistent hour is a necessity.
 Anxiety and depression cannot be easily treated if the sufferer has unpredictable daily routines.
 The systems that mediate negative emotion are tightly tied to the properly cyclical circadian rhythms.

  - loc 874 - So now he has learned to drink to cure his hangover.
 When the medication causes the disease, a positive feedback loop has been established.
 Alcoholism can quickly emerge under such conditions.